thandrenn/AtlasQuest/AtlasQuest/Docs/readme-en.txt

 About AtlasQuest:
 =================

-AtlasQuest is an addon for Atlas or AlphaMap that displays a list of quests for each dungeon, battleground and outdoor raid along with information and rewards for those quests.
+AtlasQuest is an addon for Atlas that displays a list of quests for each dungeon, battleground and outdoor raid along with information and rewards for those quests.